Whether you're looking for inspiration or planning your trip - we think this will help. Here are our very favourite things to do in Buenos Aires!

 So, our advice?
 Go and enjoy it with these tempered expectations - you can't visit BA and not see it, but the city has much more life beyond the four walls of this famous cemetery (pun very much intended!)

-Cost: Free although it is possible to hire a tour guide at the gates.
+Cost: Free although it is possible to hire a tour guide at the gates (or take a walking tour).
 Maps showing the locations of the most famous sites are also available for purchase.

 Address: Junín 1760